-It is well recognized in the literature that markets may not always achieve efficient outcomes when frictions are present.
+The literature shows that markets might not always achieve efficient outcomes when frictions are present.
 For example, Diamond (1982) examines markets in which trading is conducted through a search process and shows that the resulting equilibrium can be inefficient.
 Pagano (1989) and Allen and Gale (1994) show the possibility of Pareto-dominated equilibria in markets with ex ante participation costs.
 Our results are different in nature.
 These papers focus on the multiplicity of equilibria and the Pareto inefficiency of some of these equilibria relative to others.
-We focus on the equilibrium that is not dominated and our results are on its inefficiency (as stated in Section 3.4, we ignore the dominated equilibrium).
+We focus on the equilibrium that is not dominated, and our results are on its inefficiency (as stated in Section 3.4, we ignore the dominated equilibrium).
 Our welfare comparison is between equilibrium under different primitives such as c and c_m (i.e., between different economies), not between different equilibria of a given economy.

-7 Policy Implications
+7. Policy implications

 Liquidity in the market, especially at the time of crises, has been an important issue for regulators and policy makers.
-For example, during unusual times, such as the LTCM crisis in 1998, the days around Y2K, the time after 9.11, and the recent sub-prime mortgage crisis, the Federal Reserve Bank took direct actions to ensure sufficient level of liquidity in the market when needed.
-These actions range from the coordination of major dealers in providing liquidity (e.g., for the LTCM crises) to the direct injection of liquidity (e.g., for Y2Y, 9.11 and the sub-prime crisis).
+For example, during unusual times, such as the LTCM crisis in 1998, the days around Y2K, the time after the September 11, 2001, terrorist attacks, and the recent subprime mortgage crisis, the Federal Reserve Bank took direct actions to ensure sufficient level of liquidity in the market when needed.
+These actions range from the coordination of major dealers in providing liquidity (e.g., for the LTCM crises) to the direct injection of liquidity (e.g., for Y2K, September 11, and the subprime crisis).
 The current surge of the hedge fund industry also raises new challenges.
 On the one hand, facing fewer constraints than most existing financial intermediaries, hedge funds often play the role of market makers and supply liquidity.
 On the other hand, the risk taking nature of their business tends to put hedge funds in volatile situations especially when crises hit.
-There are increasing concerns about their impact on market stability if they become liquidity constrained themselves.
+Increasing concerns have arisen about their impact on market stability if they become liquidity constrained themselves.
 Tightening margins and restricting exposures of major banks to hedge funds have been proposed as preventive measures to restrain potential liquidity crunches.

 Arguments have been presented both for and against these actions and proposals.
 But a comprehensive theoretical foundation for these policy discussions remains lacking.
 Although a detailed policy discussion is not the focus of this paper, our model nonetheless provides a useful framework to consider the determinants of market liquidity and to examine the welfare impact of certain intervention policies.
-A full analysis of the model's policy implications is beyond the scope of this paper, our discussion below is only exploratory.
+A full analysis of the model's policy implications is beyond the scope of this paper, so our discussion below is only exploratory.

 Our theory predicts that lowering the cost of ex ante participation in general increases liquidity supply and welfare.
-Therefore, policies that lower the entry cost and restrictions for dealers/market makers are welfare improving.
-To the extent that hedge funds perform the market making role, relaxing their margin constraints may decrease the cost for them to maintain their constant presence and improve market liquidity.
-On the other hand, we find that lowering the cost of spot participation does not necessarily increase liquidity supply and welfare, especially if it is anticipated by market participants.
+Therefore, policies that lower the entry cost and restrictions for dealers and market makers are welfare improving.
+To the extent that hedge funds perform the market making role, relaxing their margin constraints could decrease the cost for them to maintain their constant presence and improve market liquidity.
+However, we find that lowering the cost of spot participation does not necessarily increase liquidity supply and welfare, especially if it is anticipated by market participants.
 This suggests that an anticipated government policy of relaxing margin constraints or injecting liquidity during crises is not always optimal.
 It tends to reduce the incentive for agents to establish themselves as market makers and thus lowers the level of liquidity supplied by the market.16